 - Lost wages and other benefits due to time missed from work

-- Pain and suffering, which includes both physical and emotional anguish
+- Pain and suffering, which includes physical, emotional, and mental anguish

-- Various medical expenses (e.g., emergency care, surgeries, medications, doctor’s visits)
+- Various medical expenses (e.g., emergency care, surgeries, medications, doctor’s visits, and follow-up medical treatment)

 - Disability and disfigurement